481 homes (319 market rent and 165 affordable rent)

 Multiplex are assisting to provide technical services to bring forward the construction, which is expected to commence in Q1 2021.

 Both Keltbray and Multiplex pride themselves in providing first class community engagement, which includes ensuring a high level of communication during the ongoing construction activities.
 The aim being to minimise any impacts, keep the community informed and to be good and socially aware neighbours during the transition process.
+For the latest version of the Community Update newsletter please click here

 In addition to the above, both Keltbray and Multiplex are highly motivated and focused on supporting local people with employment and upskilling.
 During the development, a number of opportunities will be created and these will include apprenticeships, new entrant positions, work experience placements and a variety of educational activities with local schools, colleges and universities.
 Email firstname.lastname@example.org for more information.